-Mark Bowman acted for the parents of Allan following his death on 26 April 2004, aged 17.
+Mark Bowman acted for the parents of Allan following his death, aged 17.

 Allan had a craniopharyngioma, a benign tumour, which required a shunt.
-There was a shunt blockage in April 2004 and surgery was carried out to alleviate this.
+There was a shunt blockage and surgery was carried out to alleviate this.

 Post-operatively, his parents sat by Allan’s bedside night and day.
 During this period, they noted a marked deterioration in his condition and that he had become incontinent of urine.

 They expressed their concerns but no doctor attended to examine Allan.
-The deterioration was not recognised and sadly Allan suffered a cardiac arrest and died on 26 April 2004.
+The deterioration was not recognised and sadly Allan suffered a cardiac arrest and died.

 Expert evidence was obtained from a neurosurgeon who was critical of the performance of the shunt revision and the failure to monitor Allan’s condition post-operatively. our expert neurosurgeon asserted that, with appropriate care, Allan would have survived and made a good recovery.

 Alan's parents instructed Mark Bowman to pursue a neurosurgery negligence claim against the hospital.